 all cases involved a specific group of high-level criminals and corrupt

 officials.
 We uncovered actual collaborations between prominent organized crime

 figures, high-ranking law enforcement members, and the extensive range of

-Certain key criminals left tracks that tie them to multiple crimes.
-For example, our findings indicate that George Defeis was involved in the homicides of Danny Goldman, Gertrude Henschel, Estelle Oddo, and Richard Cloud.
-Despite arrests in various cases involving murder, narcotics, counterfeit cash, theft, and other crimes, Defeis never went to prison.
+Certain key criminals left trails linking them to multiple crimes.
+For instance, our findings suggest that George Defeis was involved in the homicides of Danny Goldman, Gertrude Henschel, Estelle Oddo, and Richard Cloud.
+Despite arrests in various cases involving murder, narcotics, counterfeit money, theft, and other offenses, Defeis never went to prison.
 He died of natural causes in North Miami.
-There are others, some deceased, some alive, who have also evaded public exposure and conviction.
-For some of the living, the statute of limitations on their crimes has passed.
-They are now unconstrained and able to cooperate with the volunteers, with no possibility of current or future prosecution.
+Others, some deceased and some alive, have also avoided public exposure and conviction.
+They can now collaborate with the volunteers, as the statute of limitations on their crimes has expired.

-On this page, cases are identified with victims' names and dates.
-Incrementally we are adding details publicly.
-There are videos both old and new throughout this site, with newly shared personal accounts, along with samples of the dozens of photos and thousands of documents that have been obtained.
-Looking through all of the materials on line here will provide an overview of the startling findings that are being made.
+On this page, cases are listed with victims' names and dates.
+Gradually, we are adding more details publicly.
+Throughout this site, you'll find videos both old and new, featuring newly shared personal accounts and samples of the thousands of documents and images that have been acquired.

 "I could never adequately express my appreciation to Paul Novack and the volunteer investigation team.
 In addition to finding a long lost and loved relative of ours, they have found and shared information about crime and corruption that had been concealed for decades.
 We understand so much more now about my Uncle, his life, and his death, and our family will be forever grateful for the amazing dedication and hard work that has been so very productive."